Project Lifecycle - The Waterfall

 While this is very opinionated, I believe the success of the project lies in having a small but carefully selected

-, separated in distinct phases.
+requirements, separated in distinct phases.

 Make Sure the Water is Deep Enough

-The requirement gathering stage
+The requirement gathering stage must

-result in a single yet very detailed artifact: The Requirement Document
+result in a single yet very detailed artifact: The Requirement Document.

 This document should be very clear and specific on

-what the problem requires
+what the problem requires, not

-how the problem will be solved
+how the problem will be solved.
+This question will be

 answered in following phases.

-Let’s say you have a very simple requirement
+Let’s say you have a very simple requirement of having a

-could be as simple as saying
+wall built.
+The statement could be as simple as saying

 something like:

-In order to have the rooms of the construction clearly defined, the rooms must be separated by walls.
+In order to have the rooms of the construction clearly defined, the rooms must be separated by walls.In this statement there is nothing like the dimension of

 the wall, the materials to use, whatever.
-The statement
+The statement is

 very simple: it

-tells in simple text what the problem is and what is expected to be done
+tells in simple text what the problem is and what is expected to be done.

 > All the Fools Sailed Away